gardener/gardener/docs/development/reuse-api.md

 We are using the [REUSE API](https://api.reuse.software/) to check and display the compliance with the REUSE guidelines.

-To run the REUSE linter to ensure the compliance of the project in case you added new files to the project you need to runt the following steps:
+To run the REUSE linter to ensure the compliance of the project in case you add new files to the project you need to run the following steps:

 1. Install the `reuse` tool